GeorgeCiesinski/text-script/README.md

 While Text-Script is running, it can be minimized, and listens for the shortcuts you made when creating your textblocks.
 You can type these shortcuts into any text input field, such as an email, or a notepad, and Text-Script will replace your shortcuts with the textblock.

-Text-Script works by copying the contents of your textblock into your clipboard, and then emulates a keyboard clicking CTRL+V. This works on Windows and Linux for the time being, but support for Mac is also planned, where the program will utilize CMD+V instead.
+Text-Script works by copying the contents of your textblock into your clipboard, and then emulates a keyboard entry of CTRL+V (Win & Linux) or CMD+V (Mac).
 As this program saves the text to the clipboard, it overwrites previous copied text, so ensure you paste any important text that is not backed up elsewhere.

 ## Known Bugs